iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 		module.set("uavcan_node", "bit_rate", 0)
 		module.save("uavcan_node", "bit_rate")

-Please note that once the module has locked onto a bitrate, it will not be able to communicate at any other rate until it is rebooted, or the bitrate is set manually.
-The bitrate detection process restarts every time the module is powered on.
+Please note that once the module has locked onto a bitrate, it will not be able to communicate at any other rate until it is rebooted or the bitrate is set manually.
+The bitrate detection process restarts every time the module is powered on and ``DroneCAN Bitrate`` is ``0``.

 Dynamic Node ID Allocation
 ===========================